What is PRP?

 - Anticoagulation therapy

 Does it Hurt?

-The treatment is administered by injection and apart from ovarian and endometrial rejuvenation who needs a slight narcosis, by all other applications a topical anaesthetic can be used to numb the skin.
+The treatment is administered by injection and apart from ovarian and endometrial rejuvenation that needs a slight sedation, for all other applications a topical anaesthetic can be used to numb the skin.

 How many treatments and how often is the therapy

 While responses to treatment vary depending on the condition being treated, most people will require 1-3 injections again depending on the condition being treated.
 Each set of treatments is spaced approximately four to six weeks apart.